paul-ollis/vim-vpe/docs/guide/buffers.rst

 Temp options
 ------------

-There are occisions when you need to temporarily modify one or more of a buffer's options.
+There are occasions when you need to temporarily modify one or more of a buffer's options.
 A common example is to allow programmatic modification of a read-only buffer's contents.
 One approach is: